chaichontat-thesis/notes/src/posts/Flow/@bashiriFlowbasedLatent2021.md

   The flow acts on each dimension independently, that is $T_φ(\br) = [T_{φ_1}(r_1), \dots, T_{φ_n}(r_n)]^\T$.
   - ZIFFA includes a zero-inflated component to capture zero spikes.
+  - Dependency of noise correlation on the stimulus can be indirectly captured during this transformation.

 <aside>